V2VRDevacct/V2VR-Ultrasound-Simulator/README.md

 - Select **Option A** or **Option B** guidance modes based on learning preference.
 - When ready, position probe on the virtual mannequin and follow visual guidance indicators.
 - Adjust probe to acquire correct image

-- *(Note: For image to appear on screen, probe must be touching the body surface)*
+*Note: For 2D image to appear on screen, probe must be touching the body surface*

 ⚠️ Without a physical mannequin, users will be “air scanning”